-The program doesn’t allow the participants to be accompanied by their dependents.
 Because the Fulbright Faculty Development Program is a non-degree program, Fellows will not receive transcripts, grades or credit.

 Please note: Applicants for the Fulbright Faculty Development Program in Moldova will need to fill out the online application for Fulbright Foreign Student Program.
 This application is used for both the Foreign Student and Faculty Development programs.

 Only short-listed candidates will be interviewed, and the final selection and placement will be made in the spring of the following year.